Explore the links between public health, policy advocacy, and community in India, with a focus on marginalized and vulnerable populations.

 - (ISPR3000 / 4 credits / 120 hours)

-- Conducted in North India or in another appropriate location.
-Sample topic areas: international, national, and regional responses to epidemics and pandemics; health equity and disability; major public health challenges of diseases such as TB, malaria, and polio; access to reproductive and children’s health; incentive strategies and health outcomes production; health financing; impact of globalization on public health; health planning and management; privatization of medical education.
+- Conducted in North India or in another approved location.
+Sample topic areas: international, national, and regional responses to epidemics and pandemics; health equity and disability; major public health challenges of diseases such as TB, malaria, and polio; access to reproductive and children's health; incentive strategies and health outcomes production; health financing; impact of globalization on public health; health planning and management; privatization of medical education.

 Please note that in order to take advantage of dynamic learning opportunities, program excursions may occasionally vary.